Skip to main content

 Best Practices for Choosing a Domain Name

-Virtually every step in starting a business is at least partially affected by laws and regulations.
-While entrepreneurs typically handle a broad spectrum of tasks, some legal matters are best left up to the experts.
-If you need help securing a trademark or have any other legal concerns with respect to choosing a business name or domain name, consider speaking with a business and commercial law attorney in your area.
+Laws and regulations even affect domain names.
+Entrepreneurs can handle many tasks, but some legal matters need experts.
+If you need help securing a trademark or have any other legal concerns about choosing a business or domain name, talk with a business and commercial law attorney.

 See FindLaw's Internet and E-Commerce section for related resources.